 Supplemental artificial light for culturing algae and plants is provided by numerous 400W metal-halide lights, while spectral measurements are made using 500W halogen lights.
 SpecLab also contains facilities and equipment for analyzing water samples as well as large ovens for drying vegetation samples.

 The CALMIT Field Research Facility (CFRF) is located at the University of Nebraska Agricultural Research and Development Center-Ithaca (ARDC), which is about 35 miles north and slightly east of Lincoln, near Mead, Nebraska

 The ARDC is a 9,000-acre experiment station, operated under the aegis of the Agricultural Research Division of the Institute of Agriculture and Natural Resources.

-Annually, CALMIT staff participate in a Field Day at the Field Research Facility.
 The field remote-sensing program is one of the major program areas under the aegis of CALMIT.
 An impressive array of facilities and equipment combine to provide faculty, staff, students, and visiting scientists with an unusual opportunity to conduct field-oriented investigations.
 The emphasis of the field activities is on close-range remote sensing, but data collected by means of many other related technologies can be linked to the spectral data.

 Aerial Remote Sensing Platform